CMPS4191-FinalProject/backend/README.md

-# Quote of the Day API
+# Really basic soil moisture monitor API

-A simple Go API that returns a quote of the day at the `/quote` endpoint.
+A simple Go API that pulls data from an IoT device and returns the soil moisture content of them

 ## How to Run